rajatvd/sorcerun/README.md

 # TODO

 -   [ ] Add example and documentation (top priority)
+-   [ ] Fix the incense version dependency for `FileStorageObserver`
+-   [ ] Add ability to add and edit tags to `grid_plotter` to filter experiments
 -   [x] Grid run utilities via CLI
--   [ ] More template adapters and generate them via CLI
+-   [x] More template adapters and generate them via CLI
-    -   Specifically something that can track STDOUT and log metrics from STDOUT?
 -   [ ] Cleaner source file and other meta info tracking
 -   [x] General utilities with `incense` -- maybe build `streamlit` app separately?
 -   [x] Better logging for the mongod server